 - 1 cup frozen mixed berries

-- 1/4 cup unsweetened milk of your choice, like this popular one
+- ¼ cup unsweetened milk of your choice, like almond milk*

 - hemp seeds*, to garnish